CsPS0/Neumann-Survival-Week/RPG-GAME/InputLib/README.md

 A class that gets information about the current window

 attributes:
-- `public struct RECT` : a struct that contains the position and size of a window
+- `struct RECT` : a struct that contains the position and size of a window

 methods:
 - `IntPtr FindWindow(string lpClassName, string lpWindowName)` : finds a window by the title